NTX123-456/-NTX123-456.github.io-IDAssignment2/README.md

 daily cases or total cases of covid-19 cases in Singapore or other countries and how to protect themselves against covid-19 as well.<p>

 <h3>Outside Code/ External code used/References Taken from the internet:</h3>
-<p>For the code for svg images: https://developer.mozilla.org/en-US/docs/Web/SVG/Element/image</p>
+<li>For the code for svg images: https://developer.mozilla.org/en-US/docs/Web/SVG/Element/image</li>

-<p>For the code for requesting query for api: https://stackoverflow.com/questions/52137425/api-query-with-user-input</p>
+<li>For the code for requesting query for api: https://stackoverflow.com/questions/52137425/api-query-with-user-input</li>

-<p>Making a localStorage: https://www.youtube.com/watch?v=k8yJCeuP6I8</p>
+<li>Making a localStorage: https://www.youtube.com/watch?v=k8yJCeuP6I8</li>

-<p>Learning how to request for a public api: https://www.youtube.com/watch?v=InoAIgBZIEA&t=515s</p>
+<li>Learning how to request for a public api: https://www.youtube.com/watch?v=InoAIgBZIEA&t=515s</li>

 <h3>Bootstrap used for this assignment</h3>